pvdz/preval/tests/cases/try_escaping/read_not_obj.md

 - (todo) objects in isFree check
-- (todo) Calling a static method on an ident that is not global and not recorded: $arr_reverse
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: arr.reverse

 ## Globals